The Akagera River

 Conservation efforts and community impact

-The Akagera River has benefitted immensely from ongoing conservation initiatives.
+The Akagera River has benefited immensely from ongoing conservation initiatives.
 In the mid-20th century, Akagera National Park faced significant challenges due to human settlement, agricultural encroachment, and poaching.
 These pressures extended to the river and its wetlands, threatening its ecological balance.

 In 2010, the partnership between African Parks and the Rwanda Development Board marked a turning point for conservation in the region.
 Anti-poaching measures, reintroduction programs for species like lions and rhinos, and sustainable tourism practices have revitalized the park.
 The Akagera River is now part of a thriving ecosystem that attracts eco-tourists from around the world.